invoice-x/invoice2data/TUTORIAL.md

 company name are good options.
 Remember, *all* keywords need to be found for the template to be used.

-Keywords are compared *after* processing the extracted text.
-So if you use lowercase or remove-whitespace processing, adapt keywords accordingly.
+Keywords are compared *before* processing the extracted text.

 ### 4. First test run